 When to consult a doctor?

 If you are stressed that you have COVID-19 after checking for possible signs, it is wise to ensure you protect the ones around you by taking preventive measures.
-Additionally, it is always recommended to get the proper tests done to ensure whether you have the virus or not.
+Additionally, getting the proper tests done to confirm whether you have the virus is always recommended.

-The doctor may suggest some tests, including bronchoscopy or any other relevant test, that may help figure out the actual cause.
+The doctor may suggest some tests, including bronchoscopy or any other relevant test, to help determine the actual cause.

-If you are experiencing green-colored mucus no need to worry, but you need to consult a doctor.
+If you are experiencing green-colored mucus, there is no need to worry; you need to consult a doctor.

 Green mucus is an alert that the body is fighting an infection.
 If you are still sick and have green nasal mucus, this can signify a bacterial infection.
 In these cases, contacting a healthcare provider is a wise idea.

-When the following additional symptoms accompany green mucus, it is often an indication of a bacterial infection in the respiratory system: nasal congestion, fever that lasts for more than three days, sinus pain, and blood in nasal discharge.
+When the following additional symptoms accompany green mucus, it often indicates a bacterial infection in the respiratory system: nasal congestion, fever that lasts for more than three days, sinus pain, and blood in nasal discharge.
 Therefore, it is best to consult a physician.